LoicGrobol/scorch/README.md

 If the inputs to directories, files with the same base name (excluding extension) as those present in the gold directory are expected to be present in the sys directory, with exactly one sys file for each gold file.
-In that case, the output scores will be the arithmetic means of the individual files scores, weighted by the relative numbers of
+In that case, the output scores will be the micro-average of the individual files scores, ie their arithmetic means weighted by the relative numbers of

   - Gold mentions for Recall
   - System mentions for Precision